Measurable. Consistent. Reliable.

 🔄 Methodological Approaches:

-• Implement a Data Lake or Data Warehouse as a central consolidation platform with scalable architecture
+Implement a Data Lake or Data Warehouse as a central consolidation platform with flexible architecture

-• Develop a robust security and access control concept that meets regulatory requirements
+Develop a solid security and access control concept that meets regulatory requirements

 🛠 ️ Tools and Technologies: